“Now, what exactly is it that is wrong with you?”

-But looking back, there were a few minor abnormalities.
 I was a colicky baby, allergic to milk until age five.
 I was prone to catching pneumonia.
 Always a dancer, I was remarkably flexible even among the other little ballerinas… I was the only sugarplum fairy who could jumprope with her arms.

 My body didn’t heal properly; I had my ears pierced three or four times, and each time the earrings were removed, the holes closed up instantly, imminently leaving this glamour girl with very un-chic earlobes.
 And as early as age ten, I was receiving snickers in PE class due to my purple splotchy legs, a phenomenon I later discovered to be called Raynaud’s Syndrome.

 I was a silly little girl, and we only considered these quirks an addition to my own unique charm.

 But when I was twelve years old, everything began to change.

 We can pretty much pinpoint the triggers of my health decline to two specific incidents in 2003.